kymeria/graphex/README.md

 ## Traits

-- Impl `NodeTrait` to allow the node of your graph to be explored.
+- Impl `Node` to allow the node of your graph to be explored.
 - Impl `Display` to display the result of the exploration.

 ## Faq